upa/nante-wan/README.md

 An example for bridge configuraiton file for this environment is shown below.
-As you can see, this file indicates that the port vetha is untagged port and it belongs to vlan 99.
+As you can see, this file indicates that the port 'vetha' is untagged port and it belongs to vlan 99.
 If an CE has multiple ports or you want to configure a port as tagged, please modify the json as you might have guessed.